Summer Hiatus for Academic Personnel

 ⇒ Should I anticipate additional deductions upon return in September?

 In general, all of your normal deductions will resume beginning with your October 10 paycheck.
 Though uncommon, in some cases employees may owe medical, dental or optional life deductions in arrears – for example, if you were placed on Summer Hiatus after the deadline and missed the septuple deduction, or you experienced a “life event” over the summer that increased or decreased your normal premium or changed your benefits eligibility.
 ISC Benefits will work directly with any employee for whom this is the case.

 ⇒ If I am working for only part of the summer, what benefits deductions will be taken?

 Septuple deductions are only taken for eligible employees on Summer Hiatus for the entire summer (June 16 – September 15).
 For benefits-eligible faculty working only part of the summer, benefits contributions will continue as normal up until your last day of work – no longer receiving pay – and will resume as normal when you return to pay status.
 Any missed deductions for medical (including any Tobacco and/or Spousal Surcharges) insurance and/or optional life insurance premiums will be taken when pay resumes.
-However, if a faculty member is currently enrolled in a Health Savings Account or Flexible Spending Account (both health and dependent care) those premiums will be taken from any pay received throughout the course of the summer.
+However, if a faculty member is currently enrolled in a Health Savings Account (HSA) or Flexible Spending Arrangement (FSA) (both health and dependent care) those premiums will be taken from any pay received throughout the course of the summer.